The Yoga In Prisons Education Trust

 - To provide released prisoners with ongoing education and training in the practices and techniques of yoga and meditation.

-Rather than trying to reform the prisoners, the program focuses on offering skills for self-observation and reflection.
+We offer skills for self-observation and reflection.
 The power of the yoga practices develops the individual’s capacity for relaxation, understanding of a healthy and balanced lifestyle and knowledge of how to manage everyday life challenges.
 With these skills, the prisoners have the tools to transform their own lives.

 How do we work?